 EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 In essence, it is the amount of money that would have been made if a company did not pay interest charges, taxes, depreciation, and amortization.
 By now you should be asking yourself, "How can you ignore those costs?
 They still exist even if you pretend they don't!"

 Exactly.
-It's similar to pretending that the interest you pay on your credit cards, your income taxes, and the depreciation on your car isn't a real expense to you.
+It's similar to pretending that the interest you pay on your credit cards, your income taxes, and the depreciation on your car isn't real expenses to you.
 According to the EBITDA standards, they don't exist.
 If you can't tell, although you will hear a lot of professionals talking about this number, it is one of the most worthless, deceitful and meaningless figures available.
 Most investors are best served by paying absolutely no attention to it.

 First, it is possible for an enterprise to increase the top line (sales) while decreasing the bottom line (net earnings).
 Not all sales are profitable.
 There are companies that have gone broke because their sales increased too rapidly.

 Second, it is possible for an enterprise to decrease the top line (sales) while increasing the bottom line (net earnings).
-Through cost cutting, automation, and structural changes in the business, certain firms have been able to mint money even in declining sectors and industries, making their shareholders rich.
+Through cost-cutting, automation, and structural changes in the business, certain firms have been able to mint money even in declining sectors and industries, making their shareholders rich.

+Third, remember that, generally, the ideal situation is one in which the top line and the bottom line are growing in tandem.
+However, most businesses have something known as operating leverage built into them.
+This comes into play with something known as the interest coverage ratio.
+Basically, there is a certain level of fixed expenses in the business—the rent, the payroll for employees, keeping the lights on and the water running—that eat up a lot of profit below a certain top-line figure.
 Once this is crossed, a huge percentage of the additional sales above that magic line drop straight to the bottom line.
 Those incremental sales, in other words, are far more profitable.
 An intelligent investor can make a lot of money buying into a bad business that is about to turnaround, in effect harnessing the fact that an increase of [x]% in the top line can result in an increase of [10x]% in the bottom line.